Who Is This Credit Card Best For?

 Earning Miles & Rewards

 The United Explorer Credit Card has a pretty straightforward program for earning miles.
-Every $1 you spend will earn at least 1 mile, and certain purchases are worth 2 miles per $1:
+Certain purchases are worth 2 miles per $1:

 - Hotels (you must book directly with the hotel itself)